Pennsylvania Housing Market Vitality

 Housing Market Vitality summarizes the impact of economic conditions on house prices.
 A value of 100 corresponds to conditions supporting current price appreciation; values less than 100 correspond to a dampening effect and values greater than 100 indicate a positive impact on house prices.
 A housing market vitality value can be interpreted as a growth rate.
 Hence, a reading of 105.8 can be interpreted as a 5.8% annualized increase in house prices.

 Pennsylvania Metro Housing Markets

 Pennsylvania is comprised of twenty one metro housing markets that account for nearly 88% of the state’s population.
-The markets are unique in their demographics and local economies and exhibit trends that are distinct from the national or state narrative.
+The Keystone State metro housing markets are unique in their demographics and local economies and exhibit trends that are distinct from the national and state narrative.
 Each metro market presents its own unique opportunity.

 Pennsylvania’s state economy is specialized in Edu Health svcs and Manufacturing.
 Mining, Construction, and Information industry sectors are less important to the state economy compared to the national economy.